mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 }
 ```

-Look at that `dist/index.js` folder again -- it's much cleaner now!
-What do you notice has changed?
+Look at that `dist/index.js` file again -- it's much cleaner now!
+Do you notice what has changed?
 Can you find a `Promise` constructor?
 Maybe the `yield` keyword?

 <details>
   <summary>Click here to see what the compiled output looks like</summary>